how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 “When you train, your body listens to the way you train.
 So if you train yourself to jump at 70 percent, it’s never going to know what it’s like to jump 100 percent.
 One hundred is going to be your ceiling for maximum effort.”

-How many times a week should you train?
+How many times a week should you train for vertical jump?

 In a study done on the effectiveness of the depth jump – when you drop off a box or bench, land, and immediately leap onto another box or bench – there was a low frequency group, moderate frequency group, and high frequency group.
 The low frequency group performed depth jumps one day per week; moderate two days; high four days.